Fully Upholstered Guest Chair

 Free dock to dock shipping; if no loading dock available, additional restrictions and fees may apply.
 Contact us for more information.

 Lifetime on structural and mechanical components; upholstery 5 years

-Fabric colors are priced by grade (currently priced in a grade 2 leather/mock leather).
+Fabric colors are priced by grade (currently priced in grade 1 fabric).

 Seat Height 17.5″